-Tip: You must say the letters loudly when you jump on them.
+Tip: You have to say the letters out loud when you jump on them.

-Children have to write down the alphabet when you say them.
+Children have to write down the alphabets when you say them.

 You can relax.
 No humans will be slapped.
-The child has to beat the letter you call out on a blackboard filled with notes.
+The child has to slap the letter you call out on a blackboard filled with letters.

 Tip: Up the difficulty quotient.
 Call out words that begin with the letter to be slapped.

 When you get five alphabets, it’s bingo!
 Call out alphabets from bingo cards and have your child scratch them off their bingo ticket.

 Tip: Make it more challenging.
 Throw in uppercase letters along with those lowercase ones.